joshbegley/nyt-latest/previous.md

 `Paul Gallagher, the older brother of Liam and Noel Gallagher, was also accused of making death threats, the authorities said.`\
 https://nytimes.com/2025/07/28/world/europe/paul-gallagher-oasis-rape-charge.html

-**Trump Says Rupert Murdoch Should be Deposed Within 15 Days in Suit Over Epstein Article**\
+**Trump Says Rupert Murdoch Should Be Deposed Within 15 Days in Suit Over Epstein Article**\
 `The president’s legal team argued in a legal filing that discovery process for the media mogul should be expedited because of his age and health.`\
 https://nytimes.com/2025/07/28/business/media/trump-rupert-murdoch-libel-epstein.html